Multi-Scale Data Assimilation in Turbulent Models: Numerical Setup

+where the phases $\phi_n^{(j)}$ are independent random variables uniformly chosen in $[0,2\pi]$.
 This approach ensures dynamical balance within the ensemble and promotes the emergence of physically meaningful multivariate correlations~\cite{enkf_practical}. \\ {\textbf{Measurement Errors}} Both the real and imaginary parts of each measured shell are observed simultaneously, with independent Gaussian noise drawn from $\mathcal{N}(\mathbf{0}, \mathbf{R})$, where the covariance matrix $\mathbf{R}$ is defined as:

 with $m, n = 0, \ldots, 2N-1$ indexing the measured components of the extended state vector, and $\lfloor \cdot \rfloor$ denoting the floor function.
 This formulation ensures that both the real and imaginary components are measured with the same error variance, proportional to the energy of the corresponding shell.
+Notice that the error, chosen to be $5\%$ of the standard deviation of the measured variables, is relatively large when compared to the large-scale variability, where the statistics are approximately Gaussian, and very small at small scales, where energy fluctuations for each shell can easily reach 8-10 times the standard deviation (see \hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(c)}).

 The diagonal structure of $\mathbf{R}$ reflects the assumption that measurement errors across different shells are independent, implying that the observation process does not introduce cross-scale error correlations.
 The same structure is used for the perturbation noise required by the EnKF procedure. \\

 {\textbf{Evaluation Metrics}} To evaluate the effectiveness of the DA method in recovering the ground-truth signal, we compute the mean squared errors (MSEs) averaged in time and, when applicable, over the ensemble.
 To this end, we define the temporal average over $N_T$ analysis steps as $\langle \cdot \rangle_T = \frac{1}{N_T} \sum_{t_k=1}^{N_T} (\cdot)$, and the ensemble average over $L$ members as $\langle \cdot \rangle_L = \frac{1}{L} \sum_{j=1}^{L} (\cdot)$.
 Their combination yields the joint average $\langle \cdot \rangle_{T,L} = \langle \langle \cdot \rangle_L \rangle_T$, used to define the MSE at the $n$-th shell: